jyablonski/doqs/src/content/docs/guides/database_user_permissions.md

 ## Permissions Model

-Permissions are categorized into three distinct levels:
+Permissions are categorized at a schema-level into three distinct groups:

 1. Read Only - For services that only need to query data.
 2. Read + Write - For services that need to both query and modify data within specific schemas.
 3. Admin - For roles requiring elevated privileges to manage schema-level operations (e.g., altering or dropping tables etc).

 ### Examples